paketo-buildpacks/libpak-tools/README.md

       --dependency-filter stringArray   one or more filters that are applied to exclude dependencies -h, --help                            help for bundle
-      --include-dependencies            whether to include dependencies (default: false) --strict-filters                  require filter to match all data or just some data (default: false) --version string                  version to substitute into buildpack.toml/extension.toml
+      --include-dependencies            whether to include dependencies (default: false) --publish                         publish the buildpack to a buildpack registry (default: false) --registry-name string            prefix for the registry to publish to (default: your buildpack id) --strict-filters                  require filter to match all data or just some data (default: false) --version string                  version to substitute into buildpack.toml/extension.toml
 ```